 Moreover, it gives you automatic diversification in your portfolio, which helps you manage the risk of losing money.

-There are a few other advantages that comes with investing in pooled funds.
+There are a few other advantages that come with investing in pooled funds.
 But these reasons are usually enough to convince anyone to invest in them.

 However, once a person decides that he’s willing to put his money in a mutual fund or UITF, he gets bombarded with a long list of investment funds in the market.
 And choosing which one to invest in then becomes confusing.

 Today, we’ll decode these pooled funds, and show you how simple they really are, despite their complex names.

 Alfred, Benj, and Charles plan to put up a fitness gym.
 They determined that they’d need half a million as startup capital.
 However, they can only raise P150,000 each, making them P50,000 short of making their goal.

 Fortunately, a common friend, Dennis, agreed to lend them that P50,000 at 20% interest.
 And because they wanted to already start the business, they accepted his offer.

 Alfred, Benj, and Charles own the gym – so they have equity over the business.
 However, the three of them owe a debt of cash to Dennis.

 If the business becomes successful, Dennis will earn P1,000 but Alfred, Benj, and Charles will surely make more than that in the long term.